Princeton field-reversed configuration: PFRC-1

+PFRC-2

 Odd-parity rotating magnetic field

-The electrical current that forms the field-reversed configuration (FRC) in the PFRC is driven by a rotating magnetic field (RMF).
+The electric current that forms the field-reversed configuration (FRC) in the PFRC is driven by a rotating magnetic field (RMF).
 This method has been well-studied and produced favorable results in the Rotamak series of experiments.
 However, rotating magnetic fields as applied in these and other experiments (so-called even parity RMFs) induce opening of the magnetic field lines.
 When a transverse magnetic field is applied to the axisymmetric equilibrium FRC magnetic field, rather than magnetic field lines closing on themselves and forming a closed region, they spiral around in the azimuthal direction and ultimately cross the separatrix surface which contains the closed FRC region.

-The PFRC uses RMF antennae which produce a magnetic field which changes direction about a symmetry plane oriented with its normal along the axis, half-way along the length of the axis of the machine.
-This configuration is called an odd parity rotating magnetic field.
+The PFRC uses RMF antennae that produce a magnetic field which flips direction about a symmetry plane oriented with its normal along the axis, half-way along the length of the axis of the machine.
+This configuration is called an odd parity rotating magnetic field (RMFo).
 Such magnetic fields, when added in small magnitude to axisymmetric equilibrium magnetic fields, do not cause opening of the magnetic field lines and overall topology is preserved.
-The critical threshold magnitude of 'odd parity' rotating magnetic field, which opens up the axisymmetric equilibrium magnetic field lines, and fundamentally changes field topology is rather high.
+The critical threshold magnitude of 'odd parity' rotating magnetic field which opens up the axisymmetric equilibrium magnetic field lines and fundamentally changes field topology is rather high.
 Thus, the RMF is not expected to contribute to transport of particles and energy out of the core of the PFRC.